bg masthead

-Cobar New South Wales Holiday Information
+Cobar New South Wales Accommodation and Holiday Bookings

 Copper- and gold-mining has long been the lifeblood of Cobar, and the wealth that followed the discovery of these metals influenced the many fine buildings still in existence.
 Among the many reminders of the industry's past glory is the Great Cobar Open Cut , originally an open-cut 150-m-deep mine.